Layblar/docs/pages/Timescale.md

 ## Creating the necessary tables

 Hypertables are created in the TimeScaleDBSetup.sql file in the docker folder.
 This file will be automatically executed when the container is started.
-First create a Table with a TIMESTAMPZ field and any other necessary fields.
+First create a Table with a TIMESTAMPTZ field and any other necessary fields.

 ```SQL
 CREATE TABLE smart_meter_data (